xxxxxMiss/ic-utils/packages/clipboard/README.md

 In Vue, do the same stuff with an arg.

 ### arg
+> Will copy text from it.
-> It should be an css selector.
+> It should be an similar css selector.
 > Note: you should exclude the prefix of an css selector.
 For example:
 > an class selector `.class-name`, than the arg is `class-name`;
 > an id selector `#id`, than the arg is `id`.